GenomeDK/genomedk-docs/system-status.rst

     We currently have an incident that influences some/all users.
 We are aware of the problem and working on a fix.

 .. event:: General maintenance
+   :uid: downtime-220427
+   :start: 2022-04-27 06:00 +0200
+   :end: 2022-04-27 12:00 +0200
+   :tags: storage network

+    At the start of the maintenance we will close all open connections and shut off access to the cluster for all users.

+    Queued jobs overlapping the maintenance window will not start.
+Running jobs will be re-queued at the start of the maintenance.

+.. event:: General maintenance
    :uid: downtime-220209
    :start: 2022-02-09 09:00 +0200
    :end: 2022-02-09 11:00 +0200